hbctraining/reproducibility-tools/lessons/04_GitHub_desktop.md

 1. Create a repository `learning_github` in GitHub Desktop.
 Make sure to create it both locally, and then publish it remotely on github.com.
 2. Find the folder on your local computer, and add a couple of small text files to it from your computer.
 3. Create a new plain text file called `data-file.txt`, add a line or 2 of content to it and save it to the `learning_github` folder.
-4. Go to GitHub Desktop, and commit the change with an approriate message.
+4. Go to GitHub Desktop, commit the change with an approriate message and then push this commit to GitHub.
 5. Switch repos back to the `githubdesktop_workshop` repo.

 ***